 iOS 14 CarPlay Issues

-Only one app is displayed in on e screen of the app menu, so that users has to swipe through screens to find the app they are searching for.
+- Only one app is displayed on one screen of the app menu, so users have to swipe through screens to find the app they are searching for.

 iOS 13 CarPlay Issues

 iPhone users running iO13-13.5 have also reported some issues, such as

 - Battery life issues